WebDevStudios/wd_s/README.md

 `npm run build` - Compile and build all assets.

 `npm run start` - Automatically handle changes to CSS, JS, SVGs, and image sprites.

+`npm run start:sync` - Automatically handle changes to PHP, CSS, JS, SVGs, and image sprites – and see the changes refresh in your browser via Browsersync!

 ## Contributing and Support